John Carter (mayor of Portsmouth)

 Sir John Carter (before 20 December 1741 – 18 May 1808), a Unitarian merchant, was on nine occasions Mayor of Portsmouth, Hampshire, England, the chief maritime port for the Royal Navy.
 He was High Sheriff of Hampshire in 1784.
 He played a key role in defusing the crisis caused by the 1797 naval mutiny at Spithead.
 Members of his family were long influential in Portsmouth politics.

 Biography

-The eldest son of Susanna Pike and John Carter, a successful and respected merchant, John was baptised in the High Street Presbyterian (Unitarian) Chapel in Portsmouth.
-His parents, rational dissenters, refused to belong to the Church of England and, like both his grandfathers, were members of this chapel.
-In 1763, at 22, John was elected an alderman of the (then) borough of Portsmouth and, at the same time, started to act as a magistrate.
+The eldest son of Susanna Pike and John Carter (born 1715), a successful and respected merchant, the young John Carter was baptised in the High Street Presbyterian (Unitarian) Chapel in Portsmouth.
+His parents, rational dissenters, refused to belong to the Church of England and, like both of his grandfathers, were members of this chapel.
+In 1763, at 22, John Carter was elected an alderman of the (then) corporation of the borough of Portsmouth and, at the same time, started to act as a magistrate.
 He was mayor for a few months in 1769, but, as he was a Whig, the Tories soon turned him out of office.
 He was knighted on 22 June 1773, whilst again occupying the office.

-His son John (1788–1838), a barrister and Member of Parliament for Portsmouth, changed his name to John Bonham-Carter to inherit from a cousin and his legitimate male-line descendants thus became Bonham-Carter family.
+His son John (1788–1838), a barrister and Member of Parliament for Portsmouth, changed his name to John Bonham-Carter to inherit property from a cousin, and his legitimate male-line descendants thus became the Bonham-Carter family.